SenzwesihleNZwane/ledgerly-2/README.md

 Instead of settling every pairwise debt individually, `BalanceService` repeatedly finds the biggest creditor and the biggest debtor remaining, and settles the smaller of the two amounts between them directly.
-This greedy approach — the same technique real expense-splitting apps use — collapses what could be many small IOUs into a short, practical payment list.
+This greedy approach the same technique real expense splitting apps use collapses what could be many small IOUs into a short, practical payment list.